Skip to content

 gsettings set org.gnome.desktop.lockdown mount-removable-storage-devices-as-read-only true

-To undo this and allow writing to drives again, type this command and press Enter:
+To revert this and allow writing to drives again, use this command:

 gsettings set org.gnome.desktop.lockdown mount-removable-storage-devices-as-read-only false